Learn how to cook Chinese broccoli in a variety of ways. In soups, stir fries, salads.

 The cooking video below explains how to select Chinese broccoli.

-Chinese broccoli is seldom used in soups because there are more popular soup vegetables.
+Chinese broccoli soup is rarer because there are more popular vegetables for Chinese soups.

 I like the way the chef in the cooking video below prepares the oyster sauce for a plate of blanched gai lan.